More info to come!

 FLYERS: Fly into the Cincinnati/Northern Kentucky Airport (CVG)

-Refunds for paid registrations will be allowed until Dec.
-1, 2018, with the exception of a $100 processing fee.
+Refunds for paid registrations for the 2020 program will be allowed until Dec.
+1, 2019, with the exception of a $100 processing fee.
 After that time, no refunds will be granted.